 The Library Team

-The Librarian (Ms Gallagher) and Assistants (Mrs Vaux and Mrs Rundle) are always available to help.
+The Librarian (Ms Gallagher) and Assistants (Mrs Vaux, Mrs Rundle and Ms Edwards) are always available to help.

 Follow our blog Booksatbackwell, to keep up-to-date with our activities.

 Please click on the link at the bottom of this page to read the latest Library Newsletter:

 Library Support and Education